rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

 ## Configuration
 To configure a Key Storage integration on the Runner, **configuration properties are set on the Runner**.
 These properties can be set through the following methods:

 **Note:** These examples do not include the full list of configuration properties to configure an integration with Vault.
-The full list of configuration properties can be found [here](/manual/key-storage/storage-plugins/vault.html#configuration).
+The full list of properties can be found [here](/manual/key-storage/storage-plugins/vault.html#configuration).

 ### Example: YAML Configuration File
 ```